The Haemophilia Society and the Infected Blood Inquiry

 We believe it is our role to make sure the evidence given to the inquiry is communicated to our members and the wider world, and to ensure that the voice and interests of those with a bleeding disorder are heard.

-As part of the inquiry’s investigations, The Society’s role during the contaminated blood scandal will be scrutinised.
-Evidence from our archives will be studied and it is likely that witnesses will be asked to talk about the charity’s actions and advice during this period.
+As part of the inquiry’s investigations, The Society’s role during the contaminated blood scandal is being scrutinised.
+Evidence from our archives is being studied and former staff and trustees have appeared before the inquiry to talk about the charity’s actions and advice during this period.

 It is a matter of public record that during the contaminated blood scandal The Society issued statements reassuring people with bleeding disorders that the new factor treatments were safe and to continue using them.

 The Society has always welcomed scrutiny of our role, and that of other organisations, in order to ensure that this investigation is thorough and effective.
 Only then can the victims of the contaminated blood scandal get the truth and justice that they deserve.
-We will play our full part in helping this to happen.
+We are playing our full part in helping this to happen.

 We know that some of our members are angry and disappointed by actions taken by The Society in the past.
 Some felt unsupported and believe The Society should have done more to help them.
 We hope that by opening up our archives to the inquiry and fully engaging with its investigation, criticism can be dealt with openly and honestly.